-The Comprehensive Transportation Plan consists of two types of projects, allocation projects and large-scale projects.
+The Comprehensive Plan of Expenditures for the roads program consists of two types of projects, allocation projects and large-scale projects.
 The allocation projects generally fall within the areas of resurfacing, small paving, bike and pedestrian, intersection improvements, drainage improvements and contributions to the Charleston County Public Works Department.
 Selection criteria factors in road condition and community need.